 During these meetings, designers and engineers present the following:

-• Visual designs – Early mockups, wireframes, or prototypes that show how the product will look
+- Visual designs – Early mockups, wireframes, or prototypes that show how the design aligns with user expectations and project goals.

 At the same time, non-technical stakeholders contribute the following:

 This review focuses on stakeholder alignment.
-Designers and engineers explain the design choices in simple terms so that non-technical stakeholders can understand them.
+Designers and engineers explain their design choices in simple terms so that non-technical stakeholders can understand them.

 When stakeholders are informed and involved, they can make informed decisions about product direction, timelines, and also help avoid last-minute changes or misunderstandings later.